 The men were freed using forged documents, authorities say

 Both had been sentenced to life without parole

-A tip from an acquaintance of one of two convicted murderers who were mistakenly released from prison led to their arrests at a Florida motel, the commissioner of the Florida Department of Law Enforcement said Sunday.
+A tip from an acquaintance of one of them led to their arrests at a Panama City motel, Bailey said.

 Charles Walker and Joseph Jenkins were unarmed when they were taken into custody Saturday evening in Panama City, where they were waiting for their ride to arrive from Atlanta, Gerald Bailey said.
 It was unclear where the men expected to go, he said.

 He said a “close associate” informed authorities that the men were in the area.
 Bailey said they were arrested by themselves without incident at the Coconut Grove Motor Inn.
 They had been in Bay County for only 48 hours, he said.